1) Why did we call it Gateway Marina?

 6) How will berthing rates compare with other marinas throughout the Fraser Coast?

-Berthing rates will be comparable to surrounding marinas, and with the addition of many new exciting amenities, it will make Gateway Marina one of the most viable marinas for the boating community.
-Gateway Marina will be affordable, accessible and convenient while offering a superior location and a safe harbour.
+Berthing rates will be comparable to surrounding marinas, and with the addition of many new exciting amenities, it will make The Gateway Burnett Heads one of the most viable marinas for the boating community.
+The Gateway Burnett Heads will be affordable, accessible and convenient while offering a superior location and a safe harbour.
 For a full list of rates, contact us now on the enquiries page.

 7) Will there be a special early bird berthing rate?

 Yes.
-Anyone securing a 3 month or longer lease in the first 56 berths will be offered an “early bird” discount of 10% off berthing rates.
+Anyone securing a 3 month or longer lease in the first release of berths will be offered an “early bird” discount of 10% off berthing rates.
 Please visit the marina page of our website to see the berth rates.

 8) Are there any berths for sale?